 February 15, 1982: Steve Jobs appears on the front cover of Time magazine for the first time, becoming the public face of successful tech entrepreneurship.

 The first of many Time covers for Jobs, the article — titled “Striking It Rich: America’s Risk Takers” — casts him as the prototypical young upstart benefiting from the burgeoning personal computing revolution.
 It also identifies him as part of a surge of freshly minted millionaires running their own businesses.

 February 9, 1993: NeXT Computers, the company Steve Jobs founded after being pushed out of Apple, quits making computers.
 The company changes its name to NeXT Software and focuses its efforts entirely on producing code for other platforms.

 In a mass layoff, 330 of NeXT’s 500 employees are made redundant in an event known internally as “Black Tuesday.”

 Cruelly, many people hear of their fate on the radio.

 February 8, 2010: Steve Jobs reportedly flips out over a tweet sent from an iPad by a Wall Street Journal editor.

 The reason?
-The iPad was being shown to the news outlet months ahead of its official release.
-While Jobs had already unveiled the device to the public, the suggestion that people outside Apple gained early access to the tablet was apparently enough to upset the CEO.
+Apple showed the iPad to top staffers at the news outlet months ahead of its official release.
+While Jobs already had unveiled the device to the public, the suggestion that people outside Apple gained early access to the tablet was apparently enough to upset the CEO.

 The deal costs Apple $429 million.
 It’s a massive price to pay for the failing NeXT, which already saw its hardware division crash and burn.
 The price is worth it when you consider what Apple gets as part of the deal, however: the return of Steve Jobs.